gektec/G10beta/content/_index.md

 Our tutorials cover a wide range of topics, including:

-- **Virtual Environment Development**: Understand the design and development of immersive scenes.

 - **Unreal Engine Setup**: Get started with Unreal Engine 5.
 Step-by-step instructions on installing and using Unreal Engine, along with practical techniques for developing virtual environments.
 - **Virtual Environment Development**:
-  - Learning how to import and customize virtual assets—from either commercially available models or those created using tools like Blender (or your preferred modeling software).
-Please remember to check for copyright issues (refer to OER Chapter 2.4.1 for license details).
+  - Learning how to import and customize models—from either commercially available models or those created using tools like Blender (or your preferred modeling software).
+  - Learning how to use these models to build a virtual environment.
   - Employing additional plugins, such as Fab, Twinmotion, and Datasmith, to streamline the virtual production process.
 - **Techniques for Teamwork in Unreal Engine**: Learn collaborative skills essential for virtual production.